smartdevicelink/sdl_core_guides/docs/Best Practice Documents/1.6. Behavior when the HU returns RPC Error/index.md

 ## 3. Function Details
 ### 3.1 For iOS
 If the SDL App that is running on mobile is terminated unexpectedly, the App Connection will be disconnected.
-Then, the SDLCore on the HU detects that the connection has been disconnected, and sends `UnregisterAppInterface` to the HMI.
+Then, the SDLCore on the HU detects that the connection has been disconnected, and sends `OnAppUnregistered` to the HMI.
 The HMI receives the notification and displays an error message.

 |||
 **Figure1.** When a running SDL App on mobile terminates unexpectedly